Dragonfly symbolic meaning: signs, spirit & transformation

 What If You See a Dead Dragonfly?

 I know it can feel eerie.
 But there’s meaning in that, too.
 Many believe a dead dragonfly symbolizes transition, acceptance, or the end of a cycle.
-Some even say it carries a message: you are ready to let go — not of the person, but of the weight you’ve carried since they left.
+Some even say it carries a message: you are ready to let go - not of the person, but of the weight you’ve carried since they left.
 Even the stillness can speak.
+If you're sensing something deeper in that stillness, a past life psychic may help you explore what this moment means - and what part of your soul story it might be tied to.

 When the Sign Is Enough